almsys/Grafana-Monitoring-Stack/README.md

    sudo ./init-grafana/init_grafana.sh

-3. Then open Grafana in your browser with login admin and password - MyPassword1:
+3. Then open Grafana in your browser with login "admin" and password - "MyPassword1":

    YourMachineIPadrress:3000/